 Every two years, in the months preceding a long session of the General Assembly, the North Carolina Association of County Commissioners engages in a process to determine the legislative goals it should pursue in the best interest of the counties.
 The process is thorough, deliberative, and time intensive.
 It is designed to allow for input from as many county commissioners, county officials, and stakeholders as possible.
 By maximizing participation from so many of the organization’s members, it is possible to reach agreement on goals that are important to all members of this diverse organization.

 The process begins with counties submitting their legislative goal proposals, which are voted on by county boards and affirmed through a resolution from the county Board Chair.
 Goals submissions are received from May through early September.

-After the initial deadline to submit goals, all eligible goal submissions are referred to the appropriate NCACC Steering Committee with jurisdiction over the issue.
+After the goals submission deadline, all eligible goal submissions are referred to the appropriate NCACC Steering Committee with jurisdiction over the issue.
 The Steering Committees review the referred goals and provide recommendations to the Legislative Goals Committee.
-The Legislative Goals Committee considers each goal and votes to either approve, reject, or recommend it for further review.
+The Legislative Goals Committee considers each goal and determine which goals will be forwarded to the NCACC Board of Directors for consideration.